Florida Wrongful Death in Nursing Homes Lawyer

 - The resident sustained loss, injury, death, or damage as a result of the breach

-Collecting Compensation for a Loved One’s Passing
+Collecting Damages for a Loved One’s Passing

 There are two separate categories of wrongful death damages that a family can seek.
 Florida Statutes §400.023(b) provides that in a case where a family loses a loved one due to negligence, they must elect to pursue either survival damages or wrongful death damages.